thewtex/sphinx-contrib/phpdomain/doc/reference.rst

    Describe an interface.
 Methods and constants belonging to the interface should follow or be nested inside this directive.

+.. rst:directive:: .. php:trait:: name

+   Describe a trait.
+Methods beloning to the trait should follow or be nested inside this directive.

 .. rst:directive:: .. php:class:: name

    Describes a class.
 Methods, attributes, and constants belonging to the class